NickMele/timer/README.md

-timer
+Cross device timer
 =====

-A timer that will keep in sync between logged in devices
+This timer will keep in sync across devices for a user.